MMathisLab/FreelyMovingVR4Mice/docs/dlc_processor.md

 6. `use_teensy`: Bool: If the photodiode teensy is connected this should be set to `True` for recording the photodiode singal.
 If the photodiode teensy is not connected you can set this to `False`.
 If set to `False` the dlc processor will still send a signal but this will not be recorded using the photodiode.

 ## Photodiode teensy
-when the script is initialized and the use_teensy parameter is set to true the script starts reading from the teensy on a separate thread:
+when the script is initialized and the `use_teensy` parameter is set to `True`, the script starts reading from the teensy on a separate thread:

 ```{code-cell} ipython3